syncfusion/ej2-vue-docs/src/maps/maps/legend.md

 ---
-title: "Legend"
+title: " Legend in Vue Maps control | Syncfusion "

 component: "Maps"

-description: "Legend support in maps"
+description: "Learn here all about Legend feature of Syncfusion Vue Maps control and more."
 ---

-# Legend
+# Legend in Vue Maps control

-A legend is a key used on a map that contains swatches of symbols with descriptions.
-It provides valuable information for interpreting what the map is displaying and can be represented in various colors, shapes or other identifiers based on the data.
-It gives a breakdown of what each symbol represents throughout the map.
+A Legend is a visual representation of the symbols used on the map.
+It can be represented in various colors, shapes or other identifiers based on the data and provides valuable information for interpreting what the Maps are displaying.
+It explains what each symbol in the Maps represents.
+Legends are enabled by setting the [`visible`](../api/maps/legendSettingsModel/#visible) property of [`legendSettings`](../api/maps/legendSettingsModel/) property to "**true**".

-## Visibility

-The Legends can be made visible by setting the visible property of legendSettings to true.

-## Positioning of the Legend
+## Modes of legend

-The legend can be positioned in two ways.

-* Absolute Position.

-* Dock Position.

-### Absolute Position

-Based on the margin values of X and Y-axes, the Map legends can be positioned with the support of `location.x` and `location.y` properties available in legendSettings.
-For positioning the legend based on margins corresponding to a map, position value is set as ‘Float’.

-### Dock Position

-The map legends can be positioned in following locations within the container.
-You can set this option by using `position` property in legendSettings.

-    1 Top

-    2 Left

-    3 Bottom

-    4 Right

-above four positions can be aligned combination of 'Near', 'Center' and 'Far' using `alignment` in `legendSettings`.
-So legend can be aligned 12 positions.

-## Legend Mode

-Legend had two type of mode. `Default` mode and `Interactive` mode.
+Legend had two types of mode.
+1. **Default** mode
+2. **Interactive** mode

-### Default Mode
+### Default mode

 Default mode legends having symbols with legend labels, used to identify the shape or bubble or marker color.
+To enable this option by setting the [`mode`](../api/maps/legendSettingsModel/#mode) property of [`legendSettings`](../api/maps/legendSettingsModel/) as "**Default**".

-### Interactive Mode
+### Interactive mode

 The legends can be made interactive with an arrow mark indicating the exact range color in the legend when the mouse hovers over the corresponding shapes.
-You can enable this option by setting `mode` property in legendSettings value as “Interactive” and default value of `mode` property is “Default” to enable the normal legend.
+To enable this type of mode by setting the [`mode`](../api/maps/legendSettingsModel/#mode) property of [`legendSettings`](../api/maps/legendSettingsModel/) as "**Interactive**".
+The [`invertedPointer`](../api/maps/legendSettingsModel/#invertedpointer) property is used to enable or disable the visibility of the inverted pointer in interactive legend in Maps.

-## Legend Size

-The map legend size can be modified by using the `height` and `width` properties in `legendSettings`.

-## Legend for Shapes

-The Layer shape type legends can be generated for each color mappings in shape settings.
-**Note:** Below code snippet demonstrate the equal color mapping legends for the shapes.

-Provide the `shapePropertyPath` value as 'name' and `shapeDataPath` value as 'Country'.

-To enable the equal color mapping refer the `shapeSettings.colorMapping` code snippet.

-Finally set `legendSettings.visible` as true and Inject the Legend Module into Maps using `provide` option.

 {% tab template= "maps/getting-started", isDefaultActive=true %}